inferno986return/microsoft-open-source-wishlist/README.md

 # microsoft-open-source-wishlist
 A wishlist of Microsoft products I would like open-sourced officially under OSI or FSF approved licensing.
-These are mostly basic programs pre-installed with Windows.
+These are mostly basic programs pre-installed with Windows and many are abandonware.

 ## Complete
 These are projects that Microsoft have released to my knowledge as complete.